aphalo/romnidriver/README.md

 closed source, software.
 The R package itself is open source and released under GPL.

+**Recent versions of *OmniDriver* (2.70.0, 2.71.0) lack some functions in the API that were included up to version 2.56.0.
+These newer versions of OmniDriver no longer recognize the *USB2000* spectrometer.
+As documentation is scant, I do not know if support for some other old models like *USB4000* has been also removed.**

+Both this package and ‘rOmniDriver’ have been development with the agreement of Ocean Optics on the condition of they being open source and free.

 ## In case of problems

 The source code of the package is open and available at GitHub.
 Please